barsoom/devbook/rails_conventions/README.md

 *Maybe* use for localized strings based on non-localized state (e.g. turning "sold" state into "Sold item").
 But putting that in the model may also be fine.

-*Do not use* for domain concepts that don't involve HTML/CSS, localization or some other front-end details.
-Like calculating age from a birthdate column.
+*Do not use* for domain concepts unless they involve HTML/CSS, localization or other front-end details.
+Calculating age from a birthdate column probably doesn't belong in a presenter.
 Put that in models or a general purpose library.

 Preferred library: none, just POROs.